Why AED Device Registration Is a Critical Step

 Registration is the critical link that connects your device to the 911 emergency response system.
 Without it, your AED is an invisible island.
 First responders won’t know it exists or where to find it when a cardiac emergency strikes nearby.
 By taking a few minutes to register, you transform your AED from a piece of equipment into an active part of your community’s safety net, ensuring it can be located and used when every second is critical.

-How Registries Connect First Responders to Your AED
+Helping First Responders Find Your AED Faster

 When someone calls 911 for a suspected cardiac arrest, the dispatcher’s goal is to get help to the scene as quickly as possible.
 If your AED is registered, its location appears in their system.
 The dispatcher can then direct the caller or a bystander to retrieve the device and begin using it before paramedics even arrive.
 This simple action can bridge the crucial minutes between the collapse and the arrival of professional help.